Processes

 3. Select Stage Type = Logic.

 4. Select the Variable that will be tested.
+There are two options:

 1. Go to next stage